 Digital design software (Canva, Publisher, etc.) can give amateurs the tools they need to create do-it-yourself materials.
 But, highly trained professionals provide the knowledge, vision and strategic thinking that ensures your design will engage your target audience, rather than simply look good on the page.

-To read more about how Idea Marketing Group partners with park districts, as well as tourism and recreation organizations, check out our portfolio.
+To read more about how Idea Marketing Group partners with park districts, as well as tourism and recreation organizations, check out our website design portfolio.